Getty Images

 What is a cloud-enabled application?

 Cloud-enabled applications are usually designed to run only in a certain type of environment or operating system.
 They are typically easy to move to cloud-based VMs, where the configurations of on-premises environments can be easily replicated.
-It's usually harder to move a cloud-enabled application to a platform like Kubernetes.
+It's usually harder to move a cloud-enabled application to a platform such as Kubernetes.
 In most cases, legacy on-premises apps aren't designed to run inside containers.

 Cloud-enabled applications don't usually scale as well as cloud-native applications.
 To deploy more instances of a cloud-enabled app, IT teams can deploy more VMs to host it.
 This approach to scalability is more difficult to orchestrate, however, than deploying a cloud-native application using containers.